From Monkey Charm

 Conquistador Beach.

-Blakemore was there on a wooden recliner, fanning himself, having a Salvavida beer.
+John Blakemore, mid-fifties and badass ruddy-faced, rotund from rich food and enjoying life, turned from his wooden recline, self-fanning, having a Flor de Cana rum straight.
+In the middle of a word with the restaurant proprietor, he motioned for Alex to wait.
+"Do you want to eat?" he asked and Alex declined.
 The view stretched eastward along the Bay of Triunfo, a serene green-blue terminanting at the peninsula of Puerto de la Plata, where Columbus said the first mass on Central American soil in 1502.
 Last night's deluge left the air so sparkling one might see clear across the Caribbean to New Orleans, but the Dole port built by the US military blocked the view, where a Polish container ship loaded banana, pineapple, and African palm oil.

-Blakemore, sunning his white pant-chafed legs, leaned forward in his chair so the proprietor of the beachside champa restaurant could not see him hand Alex a check.
+The proprietor stepped into the kitchen with his order and Blakemore, executor of a Providence family real estate concern, without so much as a hello, handed Alex a check.
 "If you do your job right, we will open up the entire coast of La Moskitia for ecotourism, for seekers to learn and study with the Miskitu.
 It's exciting..."

-Alex looked around to see who was watching, just down the hill from the oldest town in Honduras, but no ancient building remained as pirates sacked and burned the grandiose plans the Spaniards envisioned for a new society.
+Paranoid Alex glanced around to ensure no one watched.
+Just down the hill from the oldest town in Honduras, no ancient buildings remained as pirates sacked and burned the grandiose visions the Spaniards had for a new society.
 They even shot the freebooter William Walker here, leaving his dream of a new gringo colony to the red soil worms of the Triunfiano cemetery.
-Why did he have to accept the job?
+Why did Alex have to accept the job?
 He came to Central America to escape the life-debacle back home in Boston, good-bye to suit-wearing, train-riding, clack-a-clack-a-clack.
-Alex had lost his job at a land development firm and his girlfriend Bridget deemed him a refugee from reality after he announced his plans to head south.
-Enduring six months of unemployment and a month on the road starting in Mexico City, riding chicken buses down the isthmus to the Caribbean, all he really wanted was to find a small village and learn to live without.
+After six months of unemployment and weeks on the road since Mexico, he only wanted to find a small village and learn to live without.
 How long can someone subsist on no money?
 Not long: ecotourism sounded like something he could do.

 "I don't know about this..."
 Alex said to Blakemore.